calebsandfort/the-macro-dashboard-v2/readme.txt

 Notes
 - This was designed for my personal use to better visualize MyFractalRanges ranges and bring together other variables that I like to look at when making a trade, as well as managing my overall portfolio.
 It sources price data from TD Ameritrade because it is free and real time.
-  You could swap out ranges and data if you wanted.
+  You can also provide ranges from whatever source you desire.
+See "Usage -> Optional flags -> b" for more details.
 - The data does not update as the app is running, although that is something that could be added.
 - The crowding data is free-ish.
 Due to that fact, it is not available for every ticker.
     - An explanation of how to interpret the crowding chart can be found at the bottom of this page: https://42macro.com/faq/